NIH-ACMG Fellowship in Genomic Medicine Program Management

-The National Institutes of Health (NIH) seeks qualified physicians interested in acquiring credentials and experience to lead genomic medicine research and implementation programs at the NIH, major medical centers and other organizations.
+The National Institutes of Health (NIH) seeks qualified physicians, physician assistants, nurse practitioners and genetic counselors interested in acquiring credentials and experience to lead genomic medicine research and implementation programs at the NIH, major medical centers and other organizations.

 How to Apply

 The application for the 2023-2025 cycle is now open.
 To apply, please access the application.
 Interested and eligible candidates must complete the application by February 6, 2023, 8:00 AM Eastern Time (ET).